byui-cit/wdd131/src/prove/personal-site-plan.md

 />
 </figure>

+You have two options for your site plan.
+One option is to create your own site plan from scratch.
+You are not required to use a template.
+For either option you need to provide the following for your site-plan: purpose, audience, dynamic elements used, logo, colors, fonts, content, and wireframes.

-Go to [Site Plan Template](/examples/site-plan.html), right-click on the page, and view the source code.
+The other option is to use an existing template by going to [Site Plan Template](/examples/site-plan.html), right-click on the page, and view the source code.
 (On Chrome it's the pop-up menu option called 'View Page Source'.)

-Copy **all** the HTML code.
+To use the template, copy **all** the HTML code.
 You can use Cmd+A or Ctrl+A to select it all quickly, then copy it.

 Paste the code into your `site-plan.html` page in VSCode and save the file.